8 July 2023, 9:00 AM - 1:00 PM

 different levels…”

-If I'm not a student currently enrolled in
+If I am not a student currently enrolled in a

 equivalent), can I take part?